geraldb/talks/README.md

 Bundesliga, Champions League, World Cup

-Introduction to football.db - A free open public domain football database & schema for use in any (programming) language.
+Introduction to football.db - a free open public domain football database & schema for use in any (programming) language.
 Tournaments include: World Cup, Confederations Cup, Champions League, Europa League, Bundesliga and many more.

 Learn how to add more teams, tournaments, games, players and more or how to use football.db data in JavaScript or Ruby,